 Chatter Creek

-On the way to Lake Edna, we ran into an old friend Alastair.
-He and I had met through the Seattle Mountaineers years back.
-We then did some catching up before he went on his merry way to climbing Snowgrass Mountain.
+On the way to Lake Edna, I ran into an old friend Alastair, whom I met through the Seattle Mountaineers years back.
+So we caught up some before he went on his merry way to climbing Snowgrass Mountain.

-Later I marveled at the sight of Grindstone Mountain as we made our way through Chatter Creek Basin.
-The last time we were here, the weather was terrible.
-So we summited the mountain in a whiteout.
+Soon, I marveled at the sight of Grindstone Mountain as we made our way through Chatter Creek Basin.
+The weather was terrible the last time we were here.
+And it was a whiteout when we reached the summit.

 See more trip photos here.